 Kevin De Bruyne has been City’s best player this season but Silva isn’t far behind — they are the perfect double act.

-And Silva’s unwavering consistency that has made him such an important player for City over the last seven and three quarter seasons.
+And Silva’s unwavering consistency has made him such an important player for City over the last seven and three quarter seasons.

 Only once has he played fewer than 40 games in a season (all comps) since arriving in England.

 He’s played under three permanent managers and each one has recognised Silva’s importance to implementing their philosophy.